Our latest news and thoughts

 When my daughter was 19, she had her tonsils taken out.
 Like tens of thousands of other tonsillectomies performed each year, it was a routine procedure that ended with ice cream and lots of rest.
 However, within a few days, she had developed a fever and started to feel nauseated.

 My wife and I decided her symptoms needed more attention than a Google search; we called the doctor’s office and asked for the nurse who had worked with us before the procedure.
 We were worried and not sure if her symptoms were normal.
-What ensued was something common in our experience and those of our friends…6 hours of phone tag between us and the nurse with back and forth calls for what turned out to be normal symptoms.
+What ensued was something common in our experience and those of our friends…6 hours of phone tag between us and the nurse with back and forth calls or "patient engagement" for what turned out to be normal symptoms.
 When we finally were able to connect, the call took less than 30 seconds.
 Our daughter was fine even though we were mentally exhausted.

 I knew from my 15+ years as a hospital administrator that this inefficiency was a minor inconvenience for me but was probably being repeated with patients throughout the day, every day, and was costing the practice money, wasting precious time, and was a source of frustration for nurses and other employees who get bogged down in phone calls.